kxnwin/azure-cloud-admin-lab/README.md

 ## Why this lab exists

-This lab is something I built to learn cloud administration skills, mainly around the Azure portal and Microsoft Entra ID, which I work with daily at my job.
-Day-to-day, my work in Active Directory and Entra ID is mostly looking things up like user accounts, group memberships, MFA methods, and lockout status to help troubleshoot issues.
+This lab is something I built to learn cloud administration skills, mainly around the Azure portal and Entra ID, which I utilize constantly at my job.
+My daily work in Active Directory and Entra ID is mostly looking things up like user accounts, group memberships, MFA methods, and lockout status to help troubleshoot issues.
 I also use an internal tool that can do some of those things as well but also gives me the ability to reset user passwords.
 This lab is where I go past day-to-day troubleshooting and actually practice the admin side: creating users and groups, assigning roles, setting up policies, that kind of thing.

 ## Roadmap

 * [x] **Phase 1 — Environment Setup**

   * [x] Create a free Azure account (portal.azure.com)
-  * [x] Note what's included (credit, free services, always-free tier)
+  * [x] Note what's included (credit, 12 months of free services, always-free tier)
   * [x] Explore the portal (Entra ID, Virtual Machines, Resource Groups)
   * [x] Set a spending alert/budget

 * [x] **Phase 2 — Entra ID Fundamentals**

   * [x] Create test users and groups
-  * [x] Explore and assign built-in Microsoft Entra ID and Azure roles
+  * [x] Explore and assign built-in Entra ID and Azure roles
   * [x] Configure a Conditional Access policy
   * [x] Create a Dynamic Group with an attribute-based rule